lpolovets/lpolovets.github.io/fellowship/README.md

 ## How To Apply
 The first 3 batches with 1-2 fellows each will be:
-* July 21st — August 22nd
+* July 28 — August 29
-* August 25th — September 26th
+* September 1 — October 3
-* September 29th — October 31st
+* October 6 — November 7

-**We are accepting applications until 11:59pm PT on July 13**.
-We will reach out to finalists on July 14th, conduct interviews July 15-18, and start the first batch on July 21.
+**We are accepting applications until 11:59pm PT on July 19**.
+We will reach out to finalists on July 21st, conduct interviews July 22-25, and start the first batch on July 28.

 If working with Humba is something that interests you, we highly encourage you to apply below!